jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

         address-family vpnv6 unicast
         next-hop-self
     ```

- 2. Enable SRv6 for VRF carrots
   We will now need to add the VRF/SRv6 configuration to BGP.
 We will add VRF *carrots* in BGP and enable SRv6 to each address family with the command *`segement-routing srv6`*.
 In addition we will tie the vrf to the SRv6 locator *MyLocator*.

   Last on xrd01 we will redistribute the connected routes using the command *`redistribute connected`*.
 On xrd07 we will need to redistribute the connected and static routes to provide reachability to Rome and its additional prefixes.
 For xrd07 we will add the command *`redistribute static`*

+ 2. Enable SRv6 for VRF carrots and redistribute connected/static

     **xrd01**
     ```